superfly/fly_postgres_elixir/README.md

 ### Explicit RPC Usage

-When business logic code makes a number of changes or does some back and forth with the database, the "Automatic Usage" will be too slow.
+When business logic code makes a number of changes or does some back and forth with the database, the "Automatic Usage" is too slow.
 An example is looping through a list and performing a database insert on each iteration.
-Waiting for the insert to complete and be locally replicated before performing the next iteration could be very slow.
+Waiting for each insert to complete and be locally replicated before performing the next iteration could be very slow!

 For those cases, execute the function that does all the database work but do it in the primary region where it is physically close to the database.